Americans with Disabilities Act (ADA) and Section 504 of the Rehabiltation Act

 Coordinator of Office of Access & Ability Services,

 304 Founders Hall, Lincoln University, Jefferson City, Missouri 65102-0029

 Phone: (573) 681-5167

-Students who self identify will receive information on how to receive assistance from the Office of Access & Ability Services.
-These services are coordinated through the Office of Access & Ability Services.
-The type of service made available is dependent upon documented expressed needs.
-Examples of such services may include the following: the provision of text on audio tape for persons with visual impairments, learning disabilities or physical impairments, readers for visually impaired students, interpreters for the hearing impaired, note takers, access to chair-lift (keys), and coordination with agencies providing services for persons with disabilities.
+Students who self-identify will receive information on how to receive assistance and services coordinated through the Office of Access & Ability Services.
+The type of service made available is dependent upon appropriated documentation of the specific disability.
+Examples of such services may include the following: the provision of text on audio tape for persons with visual impairments, learning disabilities or physical impairments, enlarged print and or readers for visually impaired students, interpreters for the hearing impaired, access to recording device for taking class notes, and coordination with agencies providing services for persons with disabilities.
 The university also provides on-campus-housing accommodations for students with disabilities.

-If students find that an academic program is inaccessible, they should report this to the Office of Access & Ability Services Coordinator or the academic dean of their college.
-Inaccessibility to extra-curricular programs or activities may also be reported to the Office of Access & Ability Services Coordinator or the Director of Student Activities.
+If students find that an academic program is inaccessible, they should report this to the Office of Access & Ability Services Coordinator, Director of Student Activities or the academic dean of their college.
 Every effort will be made to make programs accessible.

 Lincoln University reserves the right to require documentation of disabilities.
 Students should submit an Accommodation Request Form for disability related services as soon as possible after admittance to the university, in order that expressed needs can be met in a timely manner.

 For more information on Disability Services please visit the LU Disability Services Website